What are Qualifying Life Events?

 - Leaving jail

-What is a Special Enrollment Period?
+What Is a Special Enrollment Period?

-Are there exceptions to Qualifying Life Events?
+Are There Exceptions to Qualifying Life Events?

-There are some “complex issues” [i] that may allow you to buy a medical health plan outside of Open Enrollment.
+There are some “complex issues” that may allow you to buy a medical health plan outside of Open Enrollment.

 - Misinformation or misrepresentation: You enrolled in the wrong plan because of misinformation, misrepresentation, misconduct or inaction from a health insurance company.